kekse1/count.php/README.md

 > Will also delete any file in the cache directories which are no _regular_ files.

 ##### Purging
 **`--purge / -p`** function: This function deletes all the cache files and directories for selected/all hosts.
-So only the `COUNTER_DIR` directories, with all their timestamp files in them, plus the corresponding caching `COUNTER_FILE` files which contain the amount of timestamp files for each directory.
+So only the `KEKSE_COUNTER_DIR` directories, with all their timestamp files in them, plus the corresponding caching `KEKSE_COUNTER_FILE` files which contain the amount of timestamp files for each directory.

 _Optional parameter(s):_ Host/Override names or **glob**s (to match for hosts).